Cdahlback/BBB/Not_Our_Code/README.md

 # Not_Our_Code folder
-The purpose of this folder is to contain scripts that were not created by us that we have incorporated into our scripts.
+The purpose of this folder is to contain scripts that were not created by us that we have incorporated into our project.

 ## Files
 + elis_functions.py